aymandakir/uprent-plug/README.md

 This project is built as a **side project for exploration and learning**, with the aim to:

 1. **Understand the rental market** — Deep dive into user pain points and competitor offerings
-2. **Test innovative features** — Experiment with AI, real-time data, and advanced UX patterns
+2. **Test innovative features** — Experiment with real-time data and advanced UX patterns
 3. **Deliver real value** — Create features that genuinely improve the rental search experience
 4. **Build a portfolio piece** — Showcase full-stack development, design, and product thinking